"(Required)" indicates required fields

 What happens next?

-Your doctor has likely diagnosed you with Cushing’s disease after finding a benign (noncancerous) tumor on your pituitary gland (found at the base of your brain).
+Your healthcare provider may have diagnosed you with Cushing’s disease after finding a benign (noncancerous) tumor on your pituitary gland (found at the base of your brain).
 As you may know, one of the jobs of the pituitary gland is to tell other glands what to do, and that includes telling the adrenal glands to make cortisol.
-Cortisol is a hormone that helps control your mood, motivation, and the way you feel when you’re scared of something.
+Cortisol is a hormone that helps regulate your body’s response to stress.
 That’s why it’s often referred to as the “stress hormone.”

 While we all need cortisol to live, this tumor causes the adrenal glands to make too much cortisol, which leads to the symptoms of Cushing’s disease.
-The goal of any treatment for Cushing’s disease is to get your cortisol back to normal levels.
+The goal of any treatment for Cushing’s disease is to get your cortisol levels down to normal levels.

 The common symptoms of Cushing’s disease